sdl/ecommerce-framework/README.md

-E-Commerce Framework for SDL Web
+SDL Web E-Commerce Framework v1.1
 ====================================

 This is a framework to enable E-Commerce functionality for SDL Web.